Siddharth (actor): Early work and breakthrough (2001–2005)

-2006–10: Career in Telugu and Hindi cinema
+Critical acclaim in Telugu and Hindi films (2006–2010)

 The success of Nuvvostanante Nenoddantana saw Siddharth shift base to Hyderabad and pursue a career primarily in Telugu films, and was non-committal about taking up films in other languages.
 After rejecting an initial approach by Rakeysh Omprakash Mehra's team, he later agreed to work on the drama film Rang De Basanti (2006) after being impressed upon reading the film's script.
 He was further attracted to the offer through the opportunity of working with Aamir Khan as well as by the film's ensemble cast of Madhavan, Sharman Joshi, Kunal Kapoor and Soha Ali Khan.
 The film tells the story of an incident of government corruption radicalising a group of friends from being carefree to passion-driven individuals.
 Rang De Basanti opened in January 2006 to positive reviews and went on to become a super-hit at the box office.
 It was chosen as India's official entry for the Golden Globe Awards and the Academy Award for Best Foreign Language Film category, while also winning the National Film Award for Best Popular Film Providing Wholesome Entertainment and the Filmfare Award for Best Film.
 Portraying an angry, young man named Karan Singhania, Siddharth's performance was highly appreciated by critics, who stated he was "excellent".
 He received nominations for Best Supporting Actor and Best Male Debut at the Filmfare, IIFA and Zee Cine Awards.